hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Their fingers were devoid of grace and ease,
 >
-> And stiff, projecting like a chevaux de frize;
+> And stiff, projecting like a chevaux de frieze;
 >
 > And their poor feet, for want of turning, went —
 >